Skip to main content

 Some folk are very thirled to the status quo, but if we look at it from the perspective of the learner, they are already in a very fast-changing world, and the one certainty is that that will increase hugely in their lifetime and in their children’s lifetimes, so we need a very agile system.
 We need agile organisations and an agile inspectorate.
 All the bits of the jigsaw that support the middle ground between policy and practice need to be constructed in a way that is much more agile than it is at the moment.

 Some of the respondents whom I spoke to feel that there are too many organisations in that middle ground between policy and practice.
 We need a situation where they are all firing in the same direction, with strong leadership around a consensual, compelling vision.
 I think that Harris and Campbell produced that in their national discussion.
-If we can tease out what that means in practice, it will make some of the complexity less complex and give us a fighting chance of having organisations in the middle ground that are working in a complementary way to support teachers and children’s learning.
+If we can tease out what that means in practice, it will make some of the complexity less complex and give us a fighting chance of having organisations in the middle ground that are working in a complementary way to support teachers and to support children’s learning.

 Thank you, Professor Muir.
 That is helpful.